-The bob haircut is one of the very few hairstyles which has not only stood the test of time but evolved to flow with ever-changing fashion trends.
+The bob haircut is one of the very few hairstyles that has not only stood the test of time, but also evolved to flow with ever-changing fashion and beauty trends.
+Over the past few years we've seen so many iterations: the blunt bob, the Italian bob, the bullet bob — the list goes on and on.
+However, none have quite had the staying power (the je ne sais quoi) of the French bob.

 "The look goes back to the '20s jazz scene, where everyone was wearing little bobs.
 The French were (and still are) known for this really beautiful hairstyle," says Ryan Forsythe, director and head of education at award-winning hair salon, Trevor Sorbie.
 "I would say that a French bob is similar to a one-length bob in terms of the cut, but it doesn’t have any heavy layering.
 Instead, it appears more natural and effortless in style."

 While bobs can be high maintenance, this particular version is perfect for those who like easy styling.
 "The only thing that makes the French bob different is that it is styled more naturally," says Ryan, "so when it is blow-dried, the movement is natural."
-The finish is meant to appear rough-dried, not overly styled or straightened, so it works well with curly and wavy hair, too, like this style created by Lisa Velasquez at The Powder Room, LA.
+The finish is meant to appear rough-dried, not overly styled or straightened, so it works well with curly and wavy hair, too, as shown by this style worn by digital creator Franny M.

 While the French bob is a style that suits pretty much everyone, it pays to take your face shape into consideration, according to Ryan.
 "When deciding which length to go for, it's best to have a consultation with your stylist beforehand," says Ryan.
-"Not just to assess your face shape for the correct length, but to decide on which look you'd like to go for," whether it's a full fringe, a more piecey version or something with layers, like this cut by hairstylist Madeline Heile.
+"Not just to assess your face shape for the correct length, but to decide on which look you'd like to go for," whether it's a full blunt fringe or something more choppy, like this style sported by fashion creator Viv Chen.

 "Overall though, styling it is pretty easy as it's a safe, classic haircut," adds Ryan.
 And don't be afraid to bring in pictures for inspiration.
 "This is a good way to start the conversation with your stylist," says Ryan.
 "I always advise my guests to look for particular things that they like in photos, rather than the whole look.
 For example, pick out a colour, texture, length or perhaps a fringe.
 These visual aids really help stylists ensure the client gets the exact look they are hoping for."